Payloads & Encoding

 Custom payloads

-Have your own list?
-One payload per line:
+Provide your own list, one payload per line:

 dalfox https://target.app --custom-payload mypayloads.txt